ignacioPastor/LoveCalculatorTutorial/README.md

-This repository contains my firs Ionic 2 App.
+This repository contains my first Ionic 2 App.

 Was created following a tutorial with no other purpose than learning Ionic 2